On Partitions of Two-Dimensional Discrete Boxes: Proof of Theorem

+\begin{proposition} Suppose that Row $i$ intersects a vertically thin sub-box $R$ that is contained in Column $j$.
+Then either $R$ is associated with Column $j$ or $R$ is a singleton which is associated with Row $i$. \end{proposition}

+\begin{proof} Suppose that $R$ is not associated with Column $j$.
+Then it must be a singleton by Property~(2) mentioned above and the way vertically thin boxes are associated with columns.
+Furthermore, $R$ is the only thin box in Row $i$ and is associated with it. \end{proof}

-For a row $i \in [m]$ let $x_i$ denote the number of columns whose associated thin sub-boxes are not intersected by row $i$.
-Let $t_i$ denote the number of non-thin sub-boxes that intersect row $i$.
-For a column $j \in [n]$ denote by $y_j$ the number of rows that do not intersect the thin sub-box that is associated with column $j$.
+For every $i \in [m]$ let $x_i$ denote the number of columns whose associated thin sub-boxes are not intersected by Row $i$.
+Let $t_i$ denote the number of non-thin sub-boxes that intersect Row $i$.
+For every $j \in [n]$ denote by $y_j$ the number of rows that do not intersect the thin sub-box that is associated with Column $j$.
+See Figure~\ref{fig:x_i} for an example.